primatejs/primate/docs/blog/introducing-a-head-component.md

-Today we're introducing `Head` component for React and Solid that mimics the behavior of `<svelte:head>` for Svelte.
+Today we're introducing a `Head` component for React and Solid that mimics the behavior of `<svelte:head>` for Svelte.

 Primate aims for feature parity across its supported frontend frameworks.